davidsayre/ibexa-dxp-snippets/elasticsearch-ezlandingpage-indexable/README.md

 ### Indexing LandingPage field type

+Problem: All that text that in your LandingPage blocks is NOT indexable by default!

+GOAL: add an indexer to extract RichText from landing page blocks and put into Elasticsearch.

+Installation:

 1. Copy or merge the config/*.yaml into your project
 1. Copy the ./src files into your project's ./src
 1. Edit the Content Type with an ezlandingpage and check the 'Searchable'